 Address: Neuer Markt 5, 1010 Wien, Austria

-Musicians from all walks of life from Mozart to Beethoven have stayed and found inspiration here.
-Autographs of Austro-Hungarian composer Franz Lehar hang in a meeting room on the first floor of the hotel.
+Musicians from all walks of life, from Mozart to Beethoven, have stayed and found inspiration here.
+Autographs of Austro-Hungarian composer Franz Lehar hang in a meeting room on the hotel’s first floor.
 Other notable guests include writer Mark Twain and Hollywood legend Marlene Dietrich.

 Several cultural hotspots are located near this Vienna hotel, including the Hofburg Imperial Palace and St. Stephen’s Cathedral.

 The motto here is “Arts and Delights,” which the Ambassador lives up to.
 This place is a fusion of art and personal enjoyment that involves good food, shopping, and fine wines.

 The rooms are spacious, individually decorated, and feature neutral colors with occasional pops of blue.
 Most rooms display luxurious traditional furnishing, from wingback chairs and big wooden wardrobes to dramatic drapes and crystal chandeliers.
 Room amenities include air conditioning, a minibar, a safe, and satellite TV.

 An in-house restaurant serves traditional Austrian cuisine and a variety of seasonal dishes, while the Atrium Bar serves coffee, snacks, and cocktails.
 Lunches during the summer months are best enjoyed in the Schanigarten, an open-air cafe next to Karntner Sraße.
 Conference rooms which hold up to 50 people are also available.

 Old World decadence meets modern comforts in Hotel Stefanie—a 400-year-old hotel in the city center of Leopoldstadt near the Danube Canal and St. Stephen’s Cathedral.
 As the oldest hotel in the wonderful town of Vienna, it is a member of the Historic Hotels of Europe.